 Business Loop Interstate 80

-Business Loop I-80 in Sacramento is the Capital City Freeway, connecting to Interstate 80 on either side of downtown Sacramento.
+Business Loop I-80 in Sacramento is the Capital City Freeway, following a portion of U.S. 50 and all of unsigned California 51.
+It connects to Interstate 80 on either side of downtown Sacramento.
 The business loop freeway was created in 1982 and renamed the Capital City Freeway in 1996.
 It is routed with unsigned Interstate 305 and signed U.S. 50 on its western leg and with unsigned California 51 and a portion of Interstate 305 on its eastern leg.
-The eastern leg is not in the Interstate System due to substandard construction (narrow shoulders, poor sight distances, and the Marconi Curve).
-According to the California State Highway System Signing Log (October, 1991), Business Loop I-80 in Sacramento runs from "Interstate 80 near West Sacramento over Legislative U.S. 50 to Legislative 50/51/99 Separation and over Legislative State Route 51 to Interstate 80 east of Watt Avenue."
+The portion of the eastern leg (along California 51) northeast of C Street is not in the Interstate System due to substandard construction (narrow shoulders, poor sight distances, and the Marconi Curve).
+According to the California State Highway System Signing Log (October 1991), Business Loop I-80 in Sacramento runs from "Interstate 80 near West Sacramento over Legislative U.S. 50 to Legislative 50/51/99 Separation and over Legislative State Route 51 to Interstate 80 east of Watt Avenue."
+A sign upgrade plan advertised by Caltrans in September 2015 will result in a significant deemphasis of Business Loop I-80 along the U.S. 50 segment.
+Caltrans will change most signage to reflect U.S. 50 as the primary route, and Business Loop I-80 will be either partially signed or unsigned along this segment.2

 As defined in the California State Highway Code, legislative Route 51 is to be signed and designated as "Interstate Business Loop 80."
-Route 51 runs from the U.S. 50/California 99/Business 80 junction northeast to the Interstate 80/California 244 (Auburn Blvd.) junction along the Elvas Freeway.
-To complete the loop, the section of Route 50 between the Interstate 80/U.S. 50 junction in West Sacramento and the U.S. 50/California 99/Bus.
+The September 2015 Caltrans signage project proposes no significant changes to how Business Loop I-80 is signed, and there are no current proposals to sign California 51 actively.
+California 51 runs from the U.S. 50/California 99/Business 80 junction northeast to the Interstate 80/California 244 (Auburn Blvd.) junction along the Elvas Freeway.
+To complete the loop, the section of U.S. 50 between the Interstate 80/U.S. 50 junction in West Sacramento and the U.S. 50/California 99/Bus.
 80 junction is signed and designated Business Loop I-80 and U.S. 50.

-The portion of Business Loop I-80 that meets Interstate standards, including the entire segment concurrent with U.S. 50 as well as the first few miles of California 51 (southern end) is designated as Interstate 305.
+The portion of Business Loop I-80 that meets Interstate standards, including the entire segment concurrent with U.S. 50 as well as the first few miles of California 51 (southern end up to near C Street) is designated by the Federal Highway Administration as Interstate 305.
+Caltrans does not recognize Interstate 305 as an official state highway designation since it is not defined in the Streets and Highways Code.
 This designation is not signed, and it ends at the point where the elevated 29-30 viaduct descends near C Street.
 The American River bridge and the remainder of the route northeast of there (including the Marconi Curve) are not part of Interstate 305 and do not meet Interstate standards.
 The non-Interstate 305 segment of the business loop is the portion that was planned to be bypassed by the new alignment of Interstate 80, before that project was cancelled.

-Interstate Business Loop 80 is locally referred to as the "Capital City Freeway," "Cap City Freeway," "Business 80," or "Biz 80."
-The legislation that created Business Loop I-80 was passed in 1981 and implemented in 1982 by the California Department of Transportation (Caltrans) with the concurrence of the American Association of State Highway and Transportation Officials (AASHTO).
+The portion of Business Loop I-80 along California 51 is locally referred to as the "Capital City Freeway," "Cap City Freeway," "Business 80," or "Biz 80."
+The east-west U.S. 50 segment is often referred to as the WX, Camellia City Viaduct, or simply as Highway 50.
+The legislation that created Business Loop I-80 along California 51 was passed in 1981 and implemented in 1982 by the California Department of Transportation (Caltrans) with the concurrence of the American Association of State Highway and Transportation Officials (AASHTO).
 AASHTO assigns business loop designations, and it approved the rerouting of Interstate 80 and Interstate 880 that allowed for the creation of Business 80.

 According to Joe Rouse, "the choice of Business 80 was made with the idea of making it easier to get into town (after all, it is posted as the exit for Sacramento at its termini)."
 However, motorist confusion resulted.
 In 1996, the Sacramento Area Council of Governments (SACOG) decided to name the entire Interstate Business Loop 80 freeway as the Capital City Freeway.
 This designation came about in response to complaints from travelers who found it difficult to follow Business 80.
 This redesignation may have cost around $150,000, but this has not been substantiated.
 However, even with the new name, traffic reporters alternately refer to Business Loop I-80 by its numerical designation or by its relatively new name.
 However, most Sacramentans know what to call the business loop when giving directions to people from out of town.